dwarvesf/handbook/guides/take-better-screenshots-on-mac.md

 ![](assets/how-to-take-better-screenshots-on-mac_annotation-tool.webp)

-- **Background Tool in Annotate:** easily create beautiful social media posts that stand out from others.
+- **Background tool in Annotate:** easily create beautiful social media posts that stand out from others.
 You can even change the padding, shadow, alignment, and border-radius of your screenshot.
 The Auto Balance option will make your screenshot look perfectly aligned by adjusting the space around the content.

 - **Using Dwarves color scheme in Background Tool:** when editing your cropped screenshot in Cleanshot, you have the option to place it on a blank canvas or use Dwarves’ branding color scheme.
 It's also possible to easily customize the screenshot.

   1. **Customization at Pain Color:** choose a custom color using the RGB sliders then enter a Hex code **`F8F8F8`**.
-  2. **Dwarves' Branding Scheme:** Set Dwarves' branding colors as the background wallpaper (if different from Pain Color).
+  2. **Dwarves' branding scheme:** Set Dwarves' branding colors as the background wallpaper (if different from Pain Color).
   3. **Alignment:** center your screenshot on the canvas for a balanced look.
   4. **Padding:** adjust the padding to 76 for optimal spacing around your content.
   5. **Shadow:** apply a shadow effect with a strength of 28 to enhance the depth of your screenshot.
-  6. **Dwarves Logo:** add the Dwarves logo in the top left corner
+  6. **Dwarves logo:** add the Dwarves logo in the top left corner

 ![](assets/how-to-take-better-screenshots-on-mac_df-color-scheme.webp)